About Double Your Ecommerce

 Hey!
 Thanks for stopping by.
 I’m Kai Davis, and I have one goal:

-Help your Shopify Store be better off than it was before you found me!
+Help your Shopify Store be better off than it was before you found me.

-I help Shopify Stores get more traffic from Google and sell more to their customers.
+I help Shopify Stores get more traffic and sell to more customers.
 I’ve been doing this since 2009.
 With over a decade of experience helping stores grow, let me help you Double Your Ecommerce.